ibm-cloud-architecture/refarch-kc-streams/README.md

 Next the application requires configuration for your environment.
 Specifically you must edit the credential for the streaming analaytics cloud service you have created in a previous step The template file refarch-kc-streams/python/shared/creds/credential.template.py  consists of two python assignment statements
- - setting the key Steaming3Turbine to a dummy dummy credential with invalid values.
+ - assign the key "Steaming3Turbine" to a dummy credential with invalid values.
- - setting the key StreamsServices  to have the same value as Streaming3Turbine
+ - assign the key "StreamsServices"  to have the same value as "Streaming3Turbine"

- Apply the following edit steps to credential.Template.py - creating a new file credential.py
+ Apply the following edit steps to credential.template.py - creating a new file credential.py
   1. Replace the dummy value assigned to Streaming3Turbine with the saved credential for your streaming analytics cloud service
   2. Leave the assignment to StreamsServces as is ( it is indirectly assigned to get the same value as Steaming3Turbine)
   3. Save the edited file to credential.py in the same directory

-The new file credential.py is a valid python file setting up the keys expected by the refarch-kc-streams application with credential values personalized to your cloud run time environment
+The new file credential.py is a valid python file setting up the keys expected by the refarch-kc-streams application with credential values personalized to your cloud run time environment.
+Since this file contains active credential values it must not be pushed to any code repository where it is widely visible.

 #### Docker Image Build